sanjibbehera/my_learnings_sofar/README.md

-# my_learnings_sofar
+# My Learnings so far
-This is Github repository of my learnings in different tech, softwares, languages etc
+This is Github repository of my learnings in different tech, softwares, databases, scripting languages etc.